 Caused by the bacterium Yersinia pestis, the so-called Black Death refers to the plague that hit Europe in the mid-1300s, killing millions of people.

 The plague is still "active" today.
-In fact, the World Health Organization (WHO) report that between 2010 and 2015, 3,248 people had the infectious disease, 584 of whom died from it.
+In fact, the World Health Organization (WHO) report that between 2010 and 2015,

 Despite its current prevalence and historical significance, little is known about how and when the disease originated.